Home » Israel and Palestine Conflict Explained

 • With formation of Israel, war broke out with five Arab states, Iraq, Syria, Lebanon, Jordan and Egypt invading Israel the very next morning of the formation of Israel.

-Now That we have understood the formation of the Israel we will study about the Israel’s War and its foreign relation with other countries as it will help us understand the expansion of Israel and we will also study about the India’s stance over Israel-Palestine conflict.
+Now that we have covered the formation of Israel, we will examine Israel’s wars and its foreign relations with other countries.
+This will help us understand Israel’s expansion and its broader geopolitical context.
+Additionally, we will study India’s stance on the Israel-Palestine conflict to gain insight into its position and actions regarding the issue.

 Isarel-Arab War